ATechAjay/AJ-90-JS/Week 1 (JavaScript Essentials)/README.md

 // "Alex" - New value
 ```

+> A variable has no any data type but a value has.

 #### Undefined VS undeclared variables

 - An undefined variable is a variable that has been declared but has not been initialized with a value.